Navigator objectSupport in all current engines.

 redirecting through a series of pages each on a different domain, and each registering a handler

-— analogous practices abusing other web browser
+for web+spam: — analogous practices abusing other web browser

 features have been used by pornography web sites for many years).
 User agents should gracefully